-Applicants admitted to USCSOM-Greenville are selected by an admissions committee composed of members of the biomedical science and clinical science faculties of the School of Medicine and the offices of diversity, academic services and research at Greenville Hospital System University Medical Center.
+Applicants admitted to USCSOM Greenville are selected by an admissions committee composed of members of the biomedical science and clinical science faculties of the School of Medicine and the offices of diversity, academic services and research at Greenville Health System.
 In making selections from each year's group of applicants, members of the Admissions Committee recognize that they are selecting future physicians.
 The admissions procedure is therefore an effort to select applicants who possess the individual characteristics required for both the study and practice of medicine.
 The Admissions Committee is intent upon selecting not only the most academically qualified applicants but also those applicants with distinctive personal qualities and life experiences.
 Prior to extending an offer to interview, the Admissions Committee will evaluate previous academic performance to include undergraduate GPA and MCAT scores, letters of recommendation, clinical and research experience, work and volunteer experience, leadership roles, unique accomplishments, ability to overcome adversity, long term goals and extracurricular activities.

 If you are a current applicant and wish to update your application, please follow this link and complete the form.
 This form is for applicants who have submitted an AMCAS and Supplemental Application to the University of South Carolina School of Medicine Greenville.
 We will accept updates at any time in the application cycle.
 Your update will be forwarded to the admissions committee and added to your application file.
 The only update we will not be able to accept is an MCAT score from 2015.